bfeitknecht/vault/wiki/scratch.md

 - configure kathara terminal to tmux
-- use vscode ssh dev extension to connect to vsos server?
+- use vscode ssh dev extension to connect to vsos server? -> otherwise only edit with vim etc possible